Google Earth Enterprise Documentation Home | Fusion resources and projects

 - Create a 'picture frame' mask for the overall image:

-gepolymaskgen --feather -100 --feather_border 1 --base_image source_image.tif --output_mask borderfeather-mask.tif
+gepolymaskgen --feather -100 --feather_border 1 --base_image source_image.tif --output_mask borderfeather-mask.tif - Create a coastline mask:

-gepolymaskgen --base_image source_image.tif --feather -300 --or_mask world_coastlines_4326.shp --output coastline-mask.tif
+gepolymaskgen --base_image source_image.tif --feather -300 --or_mask world_coastlines_4326.shp --output coastline-mask.tif - Merge the two masks together into the final mask:

 gepolymaskgen --base_mask coastline-mask.tif --and_neg_mask borderfeather-mask.tif --output_mask source_image-mask.tif